The Best Business Checking Accounts of 2023

 Can a business have multiple checking accounts?

 Yes, you can open multiple checking accounts for your business.
+A business may need to open multiple checking accounts, depending on the size, scope, and objectives of the company.
+Businesses with complex financial and taxation needs can use multiple checking accounts to track or segregate different types of transactions.
 For example, you might have one account where you deposit cash and an online interest-bearing account where you keep most of your money.

 Are business bank accounts insured?